KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 The app and keyboard will now be able to exchange data in a way that makes dictation work.

-### 3. Create a deep link
+### Step 3.
+Create a deep link

 To make it possible for the keyboard to open the app, you must set up a custom URL scheme:

 ![Set up a URL Scheme for the app](dictation-url-scheme.jpg)

-The keyboard extension will now be able to open the app in a way that makes dictation work.
+The keyboard extension will now be able to open the app with a deep link, using a URL that makes the app start dictation.

-### 4. Create a keyboard dictation configuration
+### Step 4.
+Create a keyboard dictation configuration

-To perform keyboard dictation, you must create a ``KeyboardDictationConfiguration`` that defines your app-specific App Group ID and deep link:
+Keyboard dictation requires an app-specific ``Dictation/KeyboardConfiguration`` that defines an App Group ID and deep link:

 ```swift
 extension KeyboardDictationConfiguration {